 With the more considerable profit per sale, you should have plenty of money to allocate to enhanced carrier services such as UPS or FedEx.

-Before finding your supplier, your store must be entirely designed and optimized.
-Suppliers won’t agree to sell their products to you if they’re unable to see what your store looks like.
+Before finding your supplier, your dropshipping store must be entirely designed and optimized.
+Suppliers won’t agree to sell their products to you if they’re unable to see what your dropshipping store looks like.

 Ok, now that I got that little bit of information out on the table, let’s move on…

-There are a few ways you can find suppliers; you can search on Google for local supply companies, use AliExpress (yes, they’re reputable), or use references from other high-ticket dropshipping stores.
+There are a few ways you can find high ticket suppliers; you can search on Google for local supply companies, use AliExpress (yes, they’re reputable), or use references from other high-ticket dropshipping stores.

-For this article, I’m going to mention a few suppliers that service the U.S.
+For this article, I’m going to mention a few dropshipping suppliers that service the U.S.

 Doba is an online marketplace that gathers suppliers onto one platform for you to choose.
 Plans start at $29/month.

-Buy2Bee is a fashioned based supply company that targets dropshippers that want to sell high-end fashion.
+Buy2Bee is a fashion based supply company that targets dropshippers that want to sell high-end fashion.
 Rates start at $250/month.